Xutong-Qiu/laserTracker/docs/proposal.md

 ## 4. Potential Impact

-Technically, the project simplifies the interaction with digital content in educational, professional, and creative settings.
-Broadly, it democratizes technology by making advanced interaction methods more affordable and accessible, potentially leading to innovative uses in presentations, interactive art installations, and educational settings.
+The project simplifies the interaction between the presenter and digital content in educational, professional, and creative settings.
+By making advanced interaction methods more affordable and accessible, it allows innovative uses in conference and educational settings.

 ## 5. Challenges